Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Fleeting Beauty & Love

-Symbolizes “beautiful but fleeting moments” and affection.
+Symbolizes beautiful fleeting moments and affection.
 The blue-purple gradient evokes cool summer mornings.

 Japanese woman in fireworks hanabi pattern yukata at night festival